largecats/largecats.github.io/_posts/2020-09-21-collect-log-in-spark-cluster-mode.md

 **Parse client process log to get applicationId**

 1. Launch the client process via `run`.
-2. Set trap for the interruption signals SIGINT, SIGTERM to kill the application upon receiving these signals.
+2. Set trap for the interruption signals SIGINT, SIGTERM to kill the application upon receiving termination signals SIGINT (Ctrl-C) and SIGTERM (Airflow mark success/kill).
-   1. Again, because spark applications in cluster mode run on the cluster, they will not receive any termination signal sent via the driver server.
-This means Ctrl-C (SIGINT), marking success or killing in Airflow (SIGTERM) would only kill the client process, but not the spark application itself.
-Instead, we need to explicitly invoke the yarn application -kill $applicationId  command upon receiving the termination signals.
-3. Read the client process' log line by line until reaching the line containing the applicationId.
-Extract the applicationId.
+3. Read the client process' log line by line to extract the applicationId.

 ```
 #!/bin/bash